 Skills and Experience (out of 3 Directors)

 Leadership and Governance Sector Experience

-Executive management 3 Investment management 3
+Executive management/leadership 3 Investment management 3

 Corporate governance 3 Analysis and research 3

 Strategy 2 Technology 3

 Capital Markets Start-ups 3

 Capital raising 3 People

 Securities markets 3 Human resources 2

 Capital management 3 Corporate

 Corporate actions 3 Mergers and acquisitions 3

 Finance and Risk Legal 2

 Accounting 2 Investor relations 3

 Risk management 3 Compliance 1

-The diverse qualifications, skills and experiences of the Directors, disclosed in the Company's latest Annual Report (at pages 7 to 8), represent a mix that the Board believes is appropriate to have reflected among its members.
+The diverse qualifications, skills and experiences of the Directors, disclosed in the Company's latest 2017 Annual Report, and in the above Skills Matrix, represents a mix that the Board believes is appropriate to have reflected among its members.
 The Board reviews its Skills Matrix at least annually.

+2.4.
 Chairman and Managing Director

 The Chairman leads the Board and has responsibility for ensuring that the Board receives accurate, timely and clear information to enable Directors to perform their duties as a Board.
 The Managing Director is responsible and accountable to the Board for the Company's management.
-The Company's Executive Chairman and Managing Director roles are fulfilled by one person - Mr Farooq Khan (a founding Director appointed on 10 March 1998), whose qualifications and experience are stated in the Company's latest Annual Report, on page 7.
+The Company's Executive Chairman and Managing Director roles are fulfilled by one person - Mr Farooq Khan (a founding Director appointed on 10 March 1998), whose qualifications, experience and positions in other listed companies are stated in the Company's latest 2017 Annual Report.